DebasmitaMallick/abandoned-checkout-recovery-webhook/README.md

     ```
 4. **Set the sender email address in your system's environment variable with the key: sender_email_id_webhook**

-5. **Set the sender email address password in your system's environment variable with the key: email_app_password_webhook**
+5. **Set the sender email address password in your system's environment variable with the key: email_app_password_webhook:**

     If you use 2-Step-Verification and get a "password incorrect" error when you sign in, you can try to use an app password.
     https://myaccount.google.com/apppasswords